deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 does not implement the "WebRTC: Block" directive sometime.

+### Combining the Servo Rust engine with Delta Chat's Rust core?

 <img src="../assets/blog/2023-05-20-servo.png" width="200" style="float:left; margin-right:1em;" />
 Like many other developers who are critical of Google's dominance with Browsers we were sad to see Mozilla let go of their [Servo](https://servo.org/) team.
 But recently [Servo is picking up steam again](https://servo.org/blog/2023/02/03/servo-2023-roadmap/) and [Igalia wants to help revive Servo](https://people.igalia.com/mrego/servo/igalia-servo-tsc-2022/).
 Maybe it becomes feasible to integrate Servo at some point?
-For sure, [webxdc apps](https://webxdc.org) are a young feature which now saw a first consolidation so that we can now focus on introducing new interesting features for marrying the Web and E2E messaging.
+For sure, [webxdc apps](https://webxdc.org) are a young feature which we want to further evolve in 2023, exploring and creating realities where open web technology integrates with E2E messaging instead of today's centralized platforms.
-Stay tuned :)